Martinxmaina/Smart-Todo-App/README.md

 # AI-Powered Todo List Application

-A modern, retro-themed todo list application with AI capabilities powered by Mistral AI.
+A modern todo list application with AI capabilities powered by Mistral AI.
 This application helps you manage tasks with intelligent insights, natural language processing, and automatic date detection.

 ## Features